saksham-shr/Hybrid-AI/README.md

 ## **14. License**
 **MIT License**

-Permission is granted to use, copy, and modify this project for research or commercial purposes **with attribution**.
+This software is for personal, educational, or research purposes only.
+Any commercial or redistribution use requires prior written consent from the author.